rundsk/dsk/example/README.md

 # Example Design System

-Welcome to the official example design system of dsk.
+Welcome to the official example design system of DSK.